Driving Innovation Through Diversity

-In June 2015, Intel Capital announced the venture industry’s largest-ever commitment to invest in technology companies led by women and underrepresented minorities (African Americans, Hispanics, and Native Americans).
+In June 2015, Intel Capital announced a groundbreaking commitment in the venture industry.
+The Diversity and Inclusion Initiative started as a five-year goal to invest $125 million in technology companies led by women and underrepresented populations, which include Black, Latinx, and Native Americans.

-Initially envisioned as a five-year, $125 million fund, the Intel Capital Diversity Initiative was expanded in October 2016 to also invest in startups led by entrepreneurs living with disabilities, U.S.-based entrepreneurs from the LGBTQ community, and U.S. military veterans.
+In October 2016, the Intel Capital Diversity and Inclusion Investing Initiative was expanded to include startups led by entrepreneurs living with disabilities, U.S.-based entrepreneurs from the LGBTQ community and U.S. military veterans.
+This expansion also aligns with Intel’s supplier diversity program.

 “86% of all venture-funded businesses have no women in management positions.”